 On August 17, 2022, Streeterville purchased from us the August Note.
 The August Note has an annual interest rate of 12% and was to mature on May 17, 2023.
 The August Note carried an original issue discount ("OID") totaling \$433,333 and a transaction expense amount of \$10,000, both of which are included in its principal balance.
 At issuance the Company received \$1.1 million, with \$3.9 million put into escrow to be held until certain terms are met, which includes \$3.4 million upon the listing of the NaturalShrimp Common Stock on the New York Stock Exchange ("NYSE") or Nasdaq.
 The August Note also provided that if the Company did not effect the listing of the NaturalShrimp Common Stock by November 15, 2022, the then-current outstanding balance on the August Note increased by 10%, and that following such listing, while the August Note was still outstanding, 10 days after the Company sold any shares of NaturalShrimp Common Stock or NaturalShrimp Preferred Stock, it would have been required to make a mandatory prepayment on the August Note equal to the greater of \$3.0 million or 33% of the gross proceeds of such equity sale.
-The August Note is secured by all of the assets of the Company.
-All payments made by the Company on the note, including upon repayment at maturity, is subject to an exit fee of 15% of the portion of the outstanding balance being paid.
+The August Note is secured by all of the assets

 In conjunction with the Merger Agreement, the Company entered into a Restructuring Agreement with respect to the August Note through which the August Note was amended and restated in its entirety.
 The Restructuring Agreement included key modifications, in which (i) the uplist terms were removed, (ii) in the event that the Closing does not occur on or before December 31, 2022, the then-current outstanding balance will be increased by 2% and will increase by 2% every 30 days thereafter until the Closing or termination of the Merger Agreement, and (iii) the outstanding balance of the August Note may be increased by 5% to 15% upon the occurrence of an event of default or failure to obtain Streeterville's consent or notify Streeterville for certain major equity related transactions.
-The Business Combination has not yet closed, and therefore the outstanding balance on the August Note increased by 2% per month, in the amount of approximately \$144,000, as of March 31, 2023.
+The outstanding balance on the August Note increased by 2% per month, in the amount of approximately \$144,000, as of March 31, 2023.
+As a result of the termination of the Merger Agreement, as of July 20, 2023, the August Note's balance is no longer increasing by 2% per month.